PHPFastCGI/FastCGIDaemon/README.md

 ## Current Status

 This project is currently in early stages of development and not considered stable.
-Importantly, this library currently lacks support for uploaded files.

 Contributions and suggestions are welcome.